State College/University (C/U) Relations Chair Position Description

 A good candidate will be skilled at goal setting, program development, and communication as well as team and coalition building.
 Candidates should also have a passion for college student development and community outreach.

 Approximate time required for this position is 15 hours per month.
 Attendance at state board meetings and state conventions is required.
-Attendance at the AAUW National Convention is strongly encouraged.

 Read more about the duties and responsibilities of board members in these position descriptions for each role.

 These resources are your first step to working with colleges and universities.